Last week, I wrote about How to Hold a Ladies’ Working Brunch (For The Ambitious Yet Leisurely!)

 The very formulation of this question offends my sense of gravitas.
 I refuse to acknowledge the validity of the question. (“When did you stop beating your wife?”)

 My heart fucking pumps blood.
-Emotions can be a helpful guide to decisionmaking; emotions proceed from the brain, and the last decade of research into the brain has indicated that in many cases emotions are alerting you to stimuli from the outside world before your conscious mind even knows about them.
+Emotions can be a helpful guide to decisionmaking; emotions proceed from the brain, and research into the brain has indicated that in many cases emotions are alerting you to stimuli from the outside world before your conscious mind even knows about them.
 So, yes, feelings are real and important!
 But if you talk about your heart singing, I’m going to think you’re a bit simple-minded.

 Nevertheless, I thought to myself, “Maybe this will be a growth experience for me.”
 I do believe in stretching yourself to do things that initially make you uncomfortable.
 I approached my first mingling partner.
 What makes her heart sing?
 Being around people who have a lot of positive energy.
 Me?
 Le sigh.
 I said, “I enjoy helping underprivileged people succeed, and seeing unearned privileges taken away from those who don’t deserve them.”